aniketyadavv/WeatherBot/README.md

-## Features💡
+## Features

-:star: Users can subscribe to receive weather updates.
+- Users can subscribe to receive weather updates.

-:star: Users can unsubscribe to stop receiving weather updates.
+- Users can unsubscribe to stop receiving weather updates.

-:star: MongoDB is used to store user data.
+ - MongoDB is used to store user data.

-:star: Integration with the OpenWeatherMap API for weather data.
+- Integration with the OpenWeatherMap API for weather data.

 ## Prerequisites